What is MPF?

 The Migration Partnership Facility (MPF) is an EU-funded initiative contributing to the Global Approach to Migration and Mobility (GAMM).
 The MPF aims to strengthen the European Union (EU) dialogue and cooperation on migration and mobility issues with its main partner countries in this area.

 Launched in January 2016 and through its Call for Proposals, the MPF was able to fund more than 30 Actions involving 15 European Member States (EU MS) and 12 Partner countries.
-Based on the success of the first phase, in 2018 the programme has broaden its scope with Pilot Projects on Legal Migration and Labour Mobility.
+Based on the success of the first phase, in 2018 the programme has broaden its scope with Pilot Projects on Legal Migration.
 In 2020, MPF has entered its third phase and will continue to position itself as a bridge builder between EU MS and partner countries.

 The MPF is built around four strands: